Ministry of Social Development (Argentina)

-The Ministry of Social Development (Ministerio de Desarrollo Social; MDS) is a ministry of the Argentine Government tasked with overseeing the country's public policies on issues such as social assistance, welfare and human development across the country.
+The Ministry of Social Development (Ministerio de Desarrollo Social; MDS) was a ministry of the Argentine Government which oversaw the country's public policies on issues such as social assistance, welfare and human development across the country.
 The ministry was created in 1955 as the Ministry of Social Assistance, and it was given its current name in 1999 during the presidency of Fernando de la Rúa.

-The current minister is Victoria Tolosa Paz, who has served since 2022 in the cabinet of President Alberto Fernández..
+The ministry was dissolved on December 10, 2023 following a presidential decree from President Javier Milei.

 History

 During the presidency of Juan Domingo Perón a constitutional reform expanded the ministries of the federal government creating the Ministry of Health.
 In 1955 the military coup of Eduardo Lonardi abolished many of the changes made by Perón, including the Ministry of Health, and created the Ministry of Social Assistance.
 It was soon after renamed Ministry of Social Assistance and Public Health, and later in 1966 renamed Ministry of Social Welfare, while still overseeing public health issues.
 During the 1983 democratic government of Raul Alfonsin the ministry was renamed again as Ministry of Health and Social Action, and in 1999 president Fernando De la Rúa decided to split the two ministries again, giving each the same precedence in the Cabinet of Ministers.
 Thus the modern Ministry of Social Development was born, which was again briefly merged with the Ministry of Health during the presidency of Mauricio Macri regarding budget cuts in 2018.
-In 2019, newly appointed president Alberto Fernandez decided to split both ministries again on the first day in office, and thus the Ministry of Social Development became a ministry on itself again, and still is to this day.
+In 2019, former president Alberto Fernandez decided to split both ministries again on the first day in office, and thus the Ministry of Social Development became a ministry on itself again until it was dissolved.